-Given the Group's current focus on cash flow management, it was decided not to appoint a valuer to conduct a valuation of the forest assets for the year ended 30 June 2020.
-Given the complexity involved in valuing the forestry assets, in the absence of an external valuation it is not possible for the Group to assess the value of the forestry assets at 30 June 2020.
+Given the Group's current focus on cash flow management, it was decided not to appoint a valuer to conduct a valuation of the forest assets for the year ended 30 June 2021.
+Given the complexity involved in valuing the forestry assets, in the absence of an external valuation it is not possible for the Group to assess the value of the forestry assets at 30 June 2021.

-The Group will continue to work with SPF to maximise the value that it is able to achieve from the harvesting of the forestry assets located on Linkletter's Place.
+The Group will continue to work with SPF to maximise the value that it is able to achieve from the harvesting of the remaining forestry assets located on Linkletter's Place, as this will allow the property to achieve a fully remediated state as quickly as is practicable.

-Linkletter's Place measures 8,945 hectares in total and it is estimated compromises the following types of land use as at 30 June 2020:
+Linkletter's Place measures 8,945 hectares in total and it is estimated compromises the following types of land use as at 30 June 2021: